dmazinanian/css-analyser/README.md

 ##License

-This project is licensed under the ["Apache License, Version 2.0"](https://github.com/crawljax/crawljax/blob/master/LICENSE).
+This project is licensed under the MIT License.

 ##Usage